tanviredu/node_js_server_side_coursera/Token_based_auth_and_STATELESS_SERVER/what_is_token_based_auth.md

         Signature{
             this part contain a signature which is a key that is used to decrypt and encrypt the json web token }

+        there is a package for handling the json web token which is

+        -> npm install jsonwebtoken --save

+        it provides several method

+        ->sign() thats allow you to issuse and sign a token

+        -> verify() this method is used for verify a web token